 Mount the sensor to a solid surface with the nylon mounting screw provided.
 To accurately measure PPFD incident on a horizontal surface, the sensor must be level.
-An Apogee Instruments model AL-100 leveling plate is recommended for this purpose.
-To facilitate mounting on a cross arm, an Apogee Instruments model AM-110 mounting bracket is recommended.
+An Apogee Instruments model AL-100 Leveling Plate is recommended to level the sensor when used on a flat surface or being mounted to surfaces such as wood.
+To facilitate mounting on a mast or pipe, the Apogee Instruments model AL-120 Solar Mounting Bracket with Leveling Plate is recommended.